w3f/General-Grants-Program/grants/speculative/bit_country.md

 **Bit.Country Is**

 * A decentralized world - putting community first.
-* An open protocol for managing & incentivizing small-medium communities.
+* An open protocol for managing & incentivizing small-medium communities using gamification.

 **Mission Statement**

 Bit.country provides a platform that attracts classic internet users to experience the power of the decentralized web in the communities that they have involvement.

+**The Goal**
+After the 3-months plan, our final goal is to have a complete MVP solution (Both the app and chain) and onboard the rest of our network members (~1400 users remaining).
+Then, we will run our marketing campaign to onboard more users outside of the platform.

 **A Real World Case Study & Experiment**